Extensions for enterprise

 Before an enterprise can distribute an extension to its employees, it must first be packaged.
 Instructions on packaging extensions are available in the Packaging guide.

-Extensions distributed though the Windows Store for Business can either be assigned to employees, or added to a private store where all employees can access them.
+Extensions distributed though the Microsoft Store for Business can either be assigned to employees, or added to a private store where all employees can access them.
 This can be done by following the Distribute "Line-of-Business" (LOB) apps to enterprises guide.

 To sideload extensions, devices (unmanaged or managed) must be unlocked for sideloading.
 See Sideload LOB apps in Windows 10 for more info on how to sideload packaged extensions.